Probability, valuations, hyperspace: Three monads on Top and the support as a morphism: The probability monad on

 \begin{deph}[$\tau$-smooth Borel measure] Let $X$ be a topological space.
 A Borel measure $m$ on $X$ is called $\tau$-smooth if, for every directed net $(U_\lambda)_{\lambda\in\Lambda}$ of open subsets of $X$,

 \end{deph}

 A more common regularity assumption on measures is the Radon property.
-It is known that, in the category of Hausdorff spaces, every Radon measure is $\tau$-smooth, and that, in the category of compact Hausdorff spaces, Radon measures and $\tau$-smooth measures coincide \cite[Proposition~7.2.2]{bogachev}.
-In particular, all results of this paper hold for the case of Radon measures on Hausdorff spaces.

-Every $\tau$-smooth Borel measure restricts to a continuous valuation.
-We now elaborate on the converse statement.
+It is known that, in the category of Hausdorff spaces, every Radon measure is $\tau$-smooth, and that, in the category of compact Hausdorff spaces, Radon measures and $\tau$-smooth measures coincide~\cite[Proposition~7.2.2]{bogachev}.
+Therefore all statements of this paper apply to Radon measures on Hausdorff spaces.
+It is clear that every $\tau$-smooth Borel measure restricts to a continuous valuation.

 \begin{deph} Let $\nu$ be a continuous valuation on a topological space $X$.
-We say that $\nu$ is extendable, or that it extends to a measure, if there exists a Borel measure $m$ such that, for every open set $U\subseteq X$, we have $m(U)=\nu(U)$. \end{deph}
+We say that $\nu$ is \emph{extendable}, or that it \emph{extends to a measure}, if there exists a Borel measure $m$ such that, for every open set $U\subseteq X$, we have $m(U)=\nu(U)$. \end{deph}

 Since a Borel measure is uniquely determined by its values on open sets, such an extension, if it exists, is unique and $\tau$-smooth.